 -- Evaluation Version Expire Date SELECT create_date AS InstallationDate, DATEADD(DD, 180, create_date) AS 'Expiry Date' FROM sys.server_principals WHERE sid = 0x010100000000000512000000 GO

-I believe there is a way to do this using registry, but I have not explored it personally.
-Now as what I’ve said earlier, there are many different blog posts on this subject.
-Let me list a few which I really enjoyed to read as they shared a few more insights about this subject:
+I believe there is a way to do this using the registry, but I have not explored it personally.
+Now, as to what I’ve said earlier, there are many different blog posts on this subject.
+Let me list a few which I really enjoyed reading as they shared a few more insights about this subject: